MdShohanurRahman/enhanced-ngmodal/CONTRIBUTING.md

 ## Contact
 If you have questions or need further assistance, feel free to reach out to us through the project's GitHub issues or contact us at [shohan.drmc@gmail.com].

-Thank you for contributing to enhanced-ng-modal!
+Thank you for contributing to enhanced-ngmodal!
 Your help is greatly appreciated.